cjus/arduino-thc/README.md

 ```

 Date time is in `yyyymmdd hhmmss` format.
-Each field must be 2 digit and perceeded with a zero if necessary.
+Each field must be 2 digit and preceeded with a zero if necessary.
 The year is always a 4 digit field.

 Time must be in a 24 hour clock format.